DeepSkyForge/GraXpertSuite4PixInsight/README.md

 ## Running GraXpert script
 From PixInsight
 - Open a photo.
-- Run script SCRIPT > Utilities > PixGraXpert.
+- Run script SCRIPT > Utilities > GraXpert.
 - Click on execute.
 - First time you'll have to select path to GraXpert or GradXtract application.
 - Script will launch Gradien Extraction and display result with optional display of background.